arnoo/angelspie/README.md

 - `wintype`
 - `window_role`

 You'll get a warning when your configuration script calls an undefined function.
 I welcome pull requests in the hope of making this at some point a complete drop-in replacement for Devilspie.

+`skip_pager` and `skip_tasklist` can be called with a boolean to toggle skipping of pager/tasklist.

+In Hy variable/function names `_` and `-` are the same, so `skip_pager` for instance can be called `skip-pager`, which is more lispy.

 ## Running